-You have a to‑do list.
+You have a to-do list.
 You have a timer.
-But you’ve never used them together in a way that truly works.
+But you’ve never used them together in a way that actually works.
 BlitzIt tries to bridge that gap – an app that combines task management and focus time.
-I tested the tool for a few weeks and can tell you exactly where it does and does not work.
+I tested the tool for a few weeks and can tell you exactly where it does and doesn’t work.

 BlitzIt: the company

-BlitzIt is a relatively young player in the productivity world.
-The tool is built by a small team that became frustrated with constantly switching between a task list and a separate timer app.
+BlitzIt is a relatively new player in the productivity world.
+The tool was built by a small team that got frustrated with constantly jumping back and forth between a task list and a separate timer app.
 Their solution?
-Put everything into one interface.
+Put everything in one interface.

-What sets BlitzIt apart is the focus on ‘Blitz Mode’ – a kind of supercharged Pomodoro timer that intentionally pushes you through your tasks.
-No calm background music and zen vibes, but rather a bit of urgency.
-It’s meant for people who struggle to get started, not necessarily for those already in a deep flow.
+What makes BlitzIt different is the focus on ‘Blitz Mode’ – a sort of supercharged Pomodoro timer that consciously pushes you through your tasks.
+No calm background music and zen atmosphere, but rather a bit of urgency.
+It’s designed for people who have trouble getting started, not necessarily for those who are already in flow for hours.

-In recent times, the company has mainly built brand awareness by offering lifetime deals.
+The company has mainly built name recognition recently by offering lifetime deals.
 That attracts a specific audience: people who are done with monthly subscriptions and prefer to pay once.

 Who is BlitzIt actually for?

 BlitzIt is built for solopreneurs, freelancers, and students who struggle with procrastination.
-You know the feeling?
-You know what you need to do, but you end up stuck in your inbox or scrolling through social media.
+You know that feeling?
+You know what you need to do, but you stay stuck in your inbox or scroll through social media.
 For that type of user, BlitzIt works well.

-Also great for people already using Notion.
-The integration is pretty solid – your tasks from Notion appear in BlitzIt, and you can check them off there with a timer next to them.
+Also nice for people who already work with Notion.
+The integration is pretty tight – your tasks from Notion appear in BlitzIt, and you can check them off there with a timer next to them.
 That saves another tool in your stack.

-Who is it *not* for?
+Who is it not for?
 Teams collaborating on projects are better off looking at TickTick or Asana.
-BlitzIt doesn’t have real collaboration features.
-And if you want a complex GTD setup with labels, filters, and advanced workflows, this is too simple.
-And if you mostly work on your phone?
-That’ll be tricky, because the mobile app is still limited.
+BlitzIt has no real collaboration features.
+Also, if you want a complex GTD setup with labels, filters, and advanced workflows, this is too simple.
+And if you mainly work on your phone?
+Then it gets difficult, because the mobile app is still limited.

-Let’s be honest: BlitzIt doesn’t do a ton.
+Let’s be honest: BlitzIt doesn’t do a whole lot.
 But what it does, it tries to do well.

-- Pomodoro Timer – The classic 25 minutes of work, 5 minutes of break.
-You can adjust the times if you prefer working in 50‑minute blocks.
+- Pomodoro Timer – The classic 25 minutes work, 5 minutes break.
+You can adjust the times if you prefer to work in blocks of 50 minutes.
 The timer starts automatically when you select a task, which is surprisingly effective for committing yourself.

-- Blitz Mode – This is their own version of focus mode.
+- Blitz Mode – This is their own variant on focus mode.
 You only see the current task, no distractions, no other lists.
-The screen becomes minimalistic and you get a sort of countdown pressure.
-For some people it works perfectly, others find it stressful.
+The screen becomes minimalist and you get a kind of countdown pressure.
+For some this works perfectly, others find it stressful.

 - Task Scheduling – You can schedule tasks for specific days and times.
-Not revolutionary, but useful.
-You drag a task into your calendar and BlitzIt keeps track of whether you actually completed it.
+Not revolutionary, but convenient.
+You drag a task to your calendar and BlitzIt tracks whether you actually did it.

-- Productivity Reports – Weekly summaries of how many tasks you completed, how much focus time you had, and what your most productive day was.
-Fun for data nerds, but not very in-depth.
+- Productivity Reports – Weekly overviews of how many tasks you completed, how much focus time you had, and what your most productive day was.
+Nice for data nerds, but not super in-depth.

 - Subtasks – Big task?
-Break it into smaller steps.
-You can create subtasks and also use a timer for them.
-Helps make overwhelming projects manageable.
+Break it down into smaller steps.
+You can create subtasks and do those with a timer too.
+Helps make overwhelming projects digestible.

 The Notion integration deserves some extra attention.
-If you already have a Notion setup with databases for projects and tasks, then BlitzIt is basically a focus layer on top of that.
-You don’t have to maintain everything twice.
-You work in Notion for the big-picture planning and use BlitzIt for execution.
-That reduces mental overhead.
+If you already have a Notion setup with databases for projects and tasks, then BlitzIt is basically a focus layer on top of it.
+You don’t have to keep track of everything twice.
+You work in Notion for the big picture planning, and use BlitzIt for execution.
+That saves mental overhead.

-The Blitz Mode is really the signature feature.
+Blitz Mode is really the signature feature.
 When you activate it, everything disappears except your current task and the timer.
-No notifications, no other tasks distracting you.
-It feels a bit like a tunnel you have to pass through.
+No notifications, no other tasks to distract you.
+It feels a bit like a tunnel you have to go through.
 Some users swear by it for that first task of the day – the hardest one to start.
-Others find it claustrophobic and turn it off after one try.
+Others find it claustrophobic and turn it off after trying it once.

 BlitzIt pricing

 Here’s where it gets interesting.
-BlitzIt doesn’t have a free plan.
-You do get a 7-day trial, but after that, you have to pay.
+BlitzIt has no free plan.
+You do get a 7-day trial period, but after that you have to pay.

-The monthly subscription costs $1.99 per month.
-That doesn’t sound like much, but if you compare it to Todoist (which has a solid free plan) or TickTick (also free with more features), then it’s actually pretty pricey for what you get.
-You’re paying almost $1 per year for a to‑do list with a timer.
+The monthly subscription costs $ 4.99 per month.
+That doesn’t sound like much, but when you compare it to Todoist (which has a decent free plan) or TickTick (also free with more features), it’s actually quite pricey for what you get.
+You’re paying almost $ 60 per year for a task list with a timer.

-Where BlitzIt sets itself apart is the lifetime deal.
-They regularly offer a one‑time payment, often around $1-$1, which gives you access forever.
-If you know you’re going to use the tool long-term, it’s a no‑brainer.
+What sets BlitzIt apart is the lifetime deal.
+They regularly offer a one-time payment, often around $ 50-$ 80, giving you access forever.
+If you know you’re going to use the tool long-term, that’s a no-brainer.
 Two years of subscription already costs you more.

 Is it worth it?
 That depends on how much you struggle with focus.
-If you’re constantly distracted and other apps don’t help, then BlitzIt might be worth that $1 per month.
-But if you just want a simple to‑do list, there are cheaper or free alternatives that work just as well.
+If you’re constantly distracted and other apps don’t help, then BlitzIt can be worth that $ 5 per month.
+But if you just want a simple task list, there are cheaper or free alternatives that work just as well.

-Okay, time for the honest criticism.
+Okay, time for the honest critique.
 Because BlitzIt isn’t perfect.

 First: the bugs.
 Multiple users report that tasks sometimes duplicate or disappear.
-I experienced it once myself – a recurring task that suddenly appeared three times in my list.
+I experienced it myself once – a recurring task that suddenly appeared three times in my list.
 After a refresh it was fixed, but those kinds of things break your trust in the app.
-If you use BlitzIt for critical deadlines, you’ll want a backup system.
+If you use BlitzIt for critical deadlines, you want a backup system.

 Then the price.
-For a tool without a free plan, $1.99 per month is just on the high side.
-Especially when you consider that for the same money you get apps with far more features, better stability, and active development.
+For a tool without a free plan, $ 4.99 per month is just on the high side.
+Especially when you consider that for the same money you get apps with way more features, better stability and active development.
 It feels like you’re paying for potential, not for a finished product.

 Also frustrating: no Linux support.
-If you work on Linux, you can only use the web version – but it doesn’t exist.
+If you work on Linux, you can only use the web version – but that doesn’t exist.
 You’re limited to the desktop apps for Windows and macOS.
-For a portion of the developer community, that’s a dealbreaker.
+For part of the developer community, that’s a dealbreaker.

 And then something small but annoying: you can’t customize colors or themes.
 The interface is white with blue accents.
 Period.
-If you like dark mode or just want some personalization, tough luck.
+If you like dark mode or just want some personalization, you’re out of luck.

 What do others think?

 The general sentiment about BlitzIt is cautiously positive.
-People appreciate the simplicity and the focus on actually getting tasks done instead of endlessly organizing.
-Blitz Mode gets a lot of praise from users with ADHD or people who struggle with getting started.
+People appreciate the simplicity and the focus on actually doing tasks instead of endlessly organizing.
+The Blitz Mode gets a lot of compliments from users with ADHD or people who have trouble starting.

 The Notion integration is a recurring plus.
 For Notion users, BlitzIt feels like a logical addition – finally a way to execute your Notion tasks without getting lost in the database jungle.

 But the complaints are consistent.
-Bugs are mentioned often, especially around syncing and recurring tasks.
-The mobile app is frequently criticized as “not ready yet” or “too basic”.
+Bugs are often mentioned, especially around synchronization and recurring tasks.
+The mobile app is regularly criticized as “not ready yet” or “too basic”.
 And many people find the monthly price too high for what they get in return.

 The lifetime deal gets a lot of love.
-People who grabbed it are generally satisfied – they don’t feel pressured by a monthly subscription and can use the tool at their own pace.
+People who grabbed that are generally satisfied – they don’t feel pressured by a monthly subscription and can use the tool at their own pace.

 BlitzIt alternatives

 - TickTick – More advanced features and cross-platform stability.
-Choose this if you want a more established app with extensive team options and a reliable mobile experience.
+Choose this if you’re looking for a more established app with extensive team options and a reliable mobile experience.

-- Todoist – Has a permanently free plan and is one of the most stable task managers.
-Choose this if you want a powerful task manager without paying right away and you don’t need a built-in focus timer.
+- Todoist – Has a permanent free plan and is one of the most stable task managers.
+Choose this if you want a powerful task manager without paying immediately and you don’t need a built-in focus timer.

-- Llama Life – More emphasis on ‘calm productivity’ and timers, with a calmer interface.
+- Llama Life – Even more focus on ‘calm productivity’ and timers, with a calmer interface.
 Choose this if you’re specifically looking for a calm, timer-based workflow without the aggressive Blitz Mode approach.

 Frequently asked questions